voxpupuli/puppet-misp/README.md

 attempts are exhausted.
 By default set to 300.

 #### Session
 * `session_auto_regenerate` - Set to true to automatically regenerate sessions on activity.
 (Recommended).
-By default set to false.
+* `session_check_agent` - In case it's set to true checks for the user agent string in each request.
+This can lead to occasional logouts (not recommended).
 * `session_defaults` - The session type used by MISP.
 The default setting is php, which will use the session settings configured in php.ini for the session data (supported options: php, database).
 The recommended option is php and setting your PHP up to use redis sessions via your php.ini.
 Just add 'session.save_handler = redis' and "session.save_path = 'tcp://localhost:6379'" (replace the latter with your redis connection) to.
 By default set to 'php'.